Godsmack (album): Reception

 After playing the Boston area over the following two years, local radio stations WAAF, WBCN WFNX began playing the singles "Keep Away" and "Whatever", both of which helped the band to sell copies of their self-financed album All Wound Up.
 After the demand for their album became too high, Republic Records/Universal Records stepped in and signed the band to their label in 1998.
-The band replaced drummer Joe D'Arco with Tommy Stewart and All Wound Up was remastered and released six weeks later as their self-titled debut album Godsmack.
+The band replaced drummer Joe D'Arco with Tommy Stewart and All Wound Up was remastered and released six weeks later as Godsmack.

-On December 4, 2001, the album was certified 4× Platinum by the RIAA.
+On November 20, 2024, the album was certified 5× Platinum by the RIAA.

 Loudwire named Godsmack as one of the top 10 hard rock albums of 1998.

+In 1999, the album won a Boston Music Award for Debut Album of the Year.

 Controversy

 The album caused controversy due to its profane lyrics, and liner notes containing a Wiccan pentagram and reference to "Salem witches", minus a Parental Advisory warning label.
 After listening to his son's copy of the album, a father in the U.S. complained to Walmart, who sold him the album, that the lyrics were offensive.
 Walmart and Kmart took the album off the shelves.
 The band and its record label later added a Parental Advisory sticker to the album, and some stores ordered amended copies of the album.
 Erna commented on the situation to Rolling Stone magazine, stating, "Our record has been in the marketplace for more than a year now without a parental advisory sticker and this is the one and only complaint.
 Stickers and lyrics are by nature subjective.
 We have decided to put a sticker on the record."
 This controversy did not hurt album sales, but according to Erna, helped, stating, "It's almost taunting kids to go out and get the record to see what we're saying on it."